 While the Dells continued to perform over the next decade, they released only two more relatively unsuccessful albums, the last being the Reminiscingin 2000 on Volt Records.
 The group picked up its recording pace in the 21st century, releasing two albums, the last of which was 2003's Hott.

 In 2004, the Dells were inducted into the Rock and Roll Hall of Fame, a well-deserved honor for one of the greatest soul groups of all time.
 The group performed more sporadically as the decade wore on.
 And in August, 2009, tenor lead John Carter died after a long bout with cancer.
 The response from around the music world was overwhelming; a reflection on Carter's talent and the often underrated importance of the Dells.
+He was followed in 2013 by Marvin Junior, one of the most distinctive soul singers of all time.

 By Chris Rizik